garnser/innobackupex-remote/README.md

 Script to handle  full and incremental mysql backups using  xtrabackup/innobackupex

 ## Installation
-Get the latest relese of Xtrabackup and install it on the origin and recipient  system.
+Get the latest relese of qpress and Xtrabackup and install it on the origin and recipient  system.

 <https://www.percona.com/downloads/Percona-XtraBackup-LATEST/>